January 22, 2021 An overview of Hasidic entertainment #1: novels for grownups

 This post is adapted from a PowerPoint presentation I prepared a few years ago for Yiddish week.
 At the time, I had the help of some people (thank you!) and I worked quite hard at putting the material together.
 I recently wanted to reference some of this material and realized that it was not available online.
-So this is an attempt to put it on the web.
 It is by no means comprehensive, and it is a few years out of date, plus it needs more work in order for it to be user-friendly, but I think there is a great deal of useful information here nonetheless.

 This section is a review of adult reading/novels for Hasidic Yiddish readers.
 The classic secular Yiddish novels of Scholem Aleichem et al (and the material of Yiddishists like Harry Potter in Yiddish) are not kosher.
 I think there are three main categories of kosher Yiddish novels: the classics, the newer books and the translations from English or Hebrew.

 This is an example of a book by Menachem Mendel.
 I don’t know who Menachem Mendel is, I don’t know if his identity was known.
 But his novels were THE novels of my childhood.
 They were trite and tired and filled with fantastical miracle stories, but we read anything that we were allowed to.

 This book, Three Brothers, is part of a series that is probably the strangest, most absurd, most nonsensical yet memorable literature of my childhood.
 I bet anyone born from the 70s to the 90s would have a good laugh at remembering this series.
 The stories made no sense and included tiny people on strange islands — in our world, where this type of trope was completely absent, the ridiculous nonsense of the Three Brothers provided endless amusement.
 I heard rumors about the authorship which I would love to verify and spill, but as I have not been able to, let’s just say this whole series is notable for how completely irregular it is.

 This is a newer novel.
 It is titled Torn Feelings I think.